 Our range on instruments include Fiddle, Tin Whistles, Low Whistles, Bodhrán (and other percussion), Keyboards and Guitar.
-As a follow-on from our EP ‘FireDance‘, we are continuing to work on material for our 4th CD, a themed album centred on the intriguing ancient sites and history of Meath, at one time the Fifth Province and seat of the High Kings of Ireland.
-The album will comprise original tunes and songs inspired by places and events in the Royal County, although not all of them will flatter royalty!
-We hope to release more information about the progress of this work through this website in the coming months.
+FIREDANCE ‘, a themed album centred on the intriguing ancient sites and history of Meath, at one time the Fifth Province and seat of the High Kings of Ireland.
+The album comprises original tunes and songs inspired by places and events in both the Royal County and Wee County, (Meath & Louth) although not all of them will flatter royalty!

 The COSCÁN members are:-